plausible/docs/docs/custom-event-goals.md

 This snippet creates a global function called `plausible` which can be used to trigger custom events from anywhere in your code.

-Here’s what triggering a custom event looks like:
+Here's what triggering a custom event looks like:

 ```javascript
 plausible('Signup')